MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/nested-resiliency.md

 You can use familiar storage cmdlets in PowerShell to create volumes with nested resiliency.

-### Step 1: Create storage tier templates (Windows Server 2019 only)
+### Step 1: Create storage tier templates

 Windows Server 2019 requires you to create new storage tier templates using the `New-StorageTier` cmdlet before creating volumes.
 You only need to do this once, and then every new volume you create can reference these template.

+> [!NOTE]
+> If you're running Windows Server 2022, Azure Stack HCI 21H2, or Azure Stack HCI 20H2, you can skip this step.

 Specify the `-MediaType` of your capacity drives and, optionally, the `-FriendlyName` of your choice.
 Do not modify the other parameters.

 If your capacity drives are hard disk drives (HDD), launch PowerShell as Administrator and run: